linkedin/detext/README.md

 ## Model Flexibility
 DeText is a general ranking framework that offers great flexibility for clients to build customized networks for their own use cases:

-**LTR layer**: in-house LTR loss implementation, or tf-ranking LTR loss.
+**LTR/classification layer**: in-house LTR loss implementation, or tf-ranking LTR loss, multi-class classification support.

 **MLP layer**: customizable number of layers and number of dimensions.